 Treating Prisoners, Not Just Punishing Them

-While many blame the former prisoners themselves for lapsing back into a life of crime, there is a considerable amount of evidence that it is the lack of opportunities available within the prison systems that makes it harder for those released to maintain a law-abiding lifestyle upon release, the primary two being mental health treatment and prison education programming.
+While many blame the former prisoners themselves for lapsing back into a life of crime, there is a considerable amount of evidence that it is the lack of opportunities available within the prison systems that make it harder for those released to maintain a law-abiding lifestyle upon release, the primary two being mental health treatment and prison education programming.

-It’s not that hard to understand: by locking up damaged people, then subjecting them to a further damaging prison environment and releasing them, they come out further damaged and even more apt to engaging in a criminal lifestyle than when they were locked up in the first place.
+It’s not that hard to understand: by locking up damaged people, then subjecting them to a further damaging prison environment and releasing them, they come out further damaged and even more apt to engage in a criminal lifestyle than when they were locked up in the first place.
 And until the American public and legislators understand this, America’s criminal justice system will just continue to devolve, with the end result of perpetually increasing recidivism rates and more dangerous former prisoners being released onto our neighborhood streets.

 Blom Cooper, L. (2008).
-The penalty of imprisonment: Why 60 per cent of the prison population should not be there.
+The penalty of imprisonment: Why 60 percent of the prison population should not be there.
 London: Continuum

 Hofer, P. (2004).
 Fifteen years of guidelines sentencing: An assessment of how well the federal criminal justice system is achieving the goals of sentencing reform.
 Washington, DC: United States Sentencing Commission.

 MacKenzie, D.L.
 (2006).
 What Works in Corrections: Reducing Recidivism.
 Cambridge: Cambridge University Press.